Book a demo

 The classification of gig workers as 1099 or W2 depends on several key factors:

 The below outline the main factors contributing to the classification of process of a worker, whether it be 1099 or W2.
-We have more detailed information on this topic in this article as well.
+Some healthcare gig platforms are finding that they need to switch from a 1099 to a W2 model due to misclassification risk.
+This free white paper explores that further.

 • Control: The degree of control that the employer has over the worker’s job is a significant factor.
 If the employer dictates how, when, and where the work is done, the worker is more likely to be classified as a W2 employee.